Yeema/UMT_zh_en/README.md

   2. [translating](https://github.com/Yeema/XLM/blob/master/train.py)

 ## Unsupervised Machine Translation without parallel data but only with  monolingual data (MLM)
-In what follows we explain how you can train your own cross-lingual BERT model or use [pretrained XLM](https://github.com/Yeema/XLM/blob/master/ORIGINAL_README.md#pretrained-cross-lingual-language-models) weights.
-Then we explain how you can train your own monolingual model.
+In what follows we explain how you can train your own cross-lingual BERT model on multiple monolingual corpus or use [pretrained XLM](https://github.com/Yeema/XLM/blob/master/ORIGINAL_README.md#pretrained-cross-lingual-language-models) weights.
 In [ORIGINAL_README](https://github.com/Yeema/XLM/blob/master/ORIGINAL_README.md), it shows how to train monolingual BERT model.

 ### Train your own cross-lingual BERT model with multiple monolingual dataset
 Now in what follows, we will explain how you can train an XLM model on your own data.